Inspiring Change, Igniting Progress

 Training Institute

-CWLA’s post-conference Training Institute is a two-day event, designed to enhance the knowledge and skills of workers, supervisors, managers, and directors, leading to a more strengths-based, prevention-focused system of care.
+CWLA’s post-conference Training Institute was a two-day event, designed to enhance the knowledge and skills of workers, supervisors, managers, and directors, leading to a more strengths-based, prevention-focused system of care.

-These exclusive training sessions will afford attendees the opportunity to work closely with experts in the field at a deeply discounted rate.
-Trainings will be held on Friday, April 11 from 2:30pm – 5:30pm and on Saturday, April 12 from 9:30am – 12:30pm.
-Premium Ticket holders are given access to the Training Institute.
+These exclusive training sessions afforded attendees the opportunity to work closely with experts in the field at a deeply discounted rate.
+Trainings were be held on Friday, April 11 from 2:30pm – 5:30pm and on Saturday, April 12 from 9:30am – 12:30pm.
+Premium Ticket holders were given access to the Training Institute.
 Professionals can also attend the Training Institute without attending the full conference.

-Tickets for the post-conference Training Institute are: $165 for organizational members, $185 for individual members, and $205 for non-members.
-If you would like to register, please contact CWLA2025@cwla.org for assistance.
+Tickets for the post-conference Training Institute were: $165 for organizational members, $185 for individual members, and $205 for non-members.

 Supervising for Excellence and Success (Part 1)